I still have that enthusiasm when I see a cow that’s just had a calf – especially if it’s a heifer.

 In 1990, Frank bought out his father’s herd of 200 Holsteins.
 Today, he also farms about 500 acres of wheat and runs about 70 head of beef cows.
 He’s still using the same barn his father built.

-Frank’s oldest son, Adam, is already carrying on the family tradition, leasing a dairy farm in Windthorst, and Frank’s other three kids still help out when they can.
+Frank’s oldest son, Adam, is already carrying on the family tradition, leasing a dairy farm in Texas, and Frank’s other three kids still help out when they can.

 Frank also shares his passion by hosting tours to teach others about where their milk comes from – and about the challenges farmers face.